adlnet/xAPI-Spec/xAPI.md

 ###### Rationale

-Primarily this resource xists to allow Clients that suport multiple xAPI versions to decide which version to use when communicating with the LRS.
+Primarily this resource exists to allow Clients that support multiple xAPI versions to decide which version to use when communicating with the LRS.
 Extensions are included to allow other uses to emerge.